Adventech/sabbath-school-lessons/src/en/2026-03/05/teacher-comments.md

 Believers are called to exclusive devotion to God (1 Cor.
 10:21, 22) and cannot drink the cup of the Lord and the cup of demons.
 Echoing Deuteronomy 32:21, Paul warns of God’s intolerance toward divided loyalty.
 Paul views idolatry as more than just false worship—it is spiritually dangerous and incompatible with faith in Christ.

-3. Developing “Antibodies” Against Idolatry: While Paul calls for complete separation from idolatry, he goes on to explain, in 1 Corinthians 10:23–33, that separation should not result in criticizing and policing the church in order to keep it pure.
+**3. Developing “Antibodies” Against Idolatry:** While Paul calls for complete separation from idolatry, he goes on to explain, in 1 Corinthians 10:23–33, that separation should not result in criticizing and policing the church in order to keep it pure.
 Individual Christians have both freedom and responsibility, which Paul addresses in the practical concerns about food that may have been dedicated to idols and then, subsequently, made its way to the market.

 In 1 Corinthians 10:23, 24, the principle of love over liberty is given.
 Unselfishness, and not clinging to one’s rights, or even one’s ideas of Christian lifestyle, should be made the norm.
 Even if something is not wrong or forbidden in the Bible, it may not be beneficial for others.
 Believers should prioritize the spiritual well-being of others over personal freedom.